bodong1987/UnrealEngine.GlobalEvents/ReadMe.md

 # Global Events Plugins for UnrealEngine

+**Your bug reports and improvements are very welcome, you can submit them through the issues page.
+Of course, you can also fix it yourself and submit a Pull Request.**

 ## Introduction
 This is a plugin for Unreal Engine.
 Its main purpose is to implement a simple message sending system in Unreal to solve the strong coupling problem caused by using function calls, delegation and other means.Through this plug-in, you can register a message listener (observer) with the message service, and you can also dispatch messages (publisher) through the message service.